-Initially the programme will be aimed at organisations that operate in the following fields of untapped enterprise development:
+Initially the programme has been aimed at organisations that operate in the following fields of untapped enterprise development:

 - Youth services

-Delivered by Social Investment Business, this programme will support charities and social enterprises in England, working in either the homelessness or youth sector to develop or grow their enterprising activity and earned income so that they can become more financially resilient.
+Delivered by Social Investment Business, this programme supports charities and social enterprises in England, working in either the homelessness or youth sector to develop or grow their enterprising activity and earned income so that they can become more financially resilient.

-Delivered by School for Social Entrepreneurs (SSE), this programme will provide peer-based learning opportunities and associated support to leaders of charities and social enterprises in the homeless and youth services.
+Delivered by School for Social Entrepreneurs (SSE), this programme provides peer-based learning opportunities and associated support to leaders of charities and social enterprises in the homeless and youth services.

 Brought to you by: